July 27, 2021

 When new employee orientation is effective, employee attitudes are more positive and remain so.
 It is not news to anyone in this industry that employee turnover costs severely affect your balance sheet.
 In comparison, the costs of LMS hospitality training are startlingly small.
 So, you can well afford to have it run longer.

 Hotel management training needs to both reduce job ambiguity (define tasks more precisely) and increase role clarification.
-In this way, employees know both what they need to be doing and how their part makes an important contribution to the success of the organization as a whole.
+In this way, employees know both what they need to be doing and how their part makes an important contribution to the success of the hotel operation as a whole.

 In addition to the myriad rules and regulations already in place, the Coronavirus has added a whole new layer.
-People using hospitality services are looking for extra reassurance.
+People using hospitality services are looking for extra reassurance and teamwork.
 They want to know you have gone the extra mile to keep them safe.

 In addition to COVID-19 issues, the speed of global change has been increasing.
 How fast is it going to get?